Literature of Kashmir: Writers in Urdu

-Despite being a numerically small community, the Kashmiri Pandits are over-represented in their contribution to Urdu literature.
+Despite being a numerically small community, the Kashmiri Pandits are influential in their contribution to Urdu literature.
 One important early example is Daya Shankar Kaul Nasim (1811–1845), a renowned Urdu poet of the 19th century, and hundreds of others followed his path.

 Some eminent Urdu literary personalities of Kashmiri origins (from both the Valley and the diaspora) include (in chronological order):